prestontasoff/ESPM_112L_24/Week_3_files/Week_3.md

 If you did not do the assembly in your group, take a look at the directory for the pre-made assemblies (`/class_data/practice_assembly/completed_assembly`). *If you don't remember this ask me for help!*

-You’ll notice a lot of different unfamiliar files, but two that should hopefully stand out: `contigs.fasta` and `scaffolds.fasta`.
-We want `scaffolds.fasta` - remember, contigs are stitched together to make scaffolds.
+You’ll notice a lot of different unfamiliar files, but two that should hopefully stand out: `contig.fa` and `scaffold.fa`.
+We want `scaffold.fa` - remember, contigs are stitched together to make scaffolds.

 Let’s run contig_stats.pl to get a good idea of how well the assembly ran-

 ```
 #This command will generate a file called 'scaffolds.contigstats.summary.txt
 mkdir ~/contig_stats
-contig_stats.pl -i scaffolds.fasta -o ~/contig_stats/scaffolds.contigstats
+contig_stats.pl -i scaffold.fa -o ~/contig_stats/scaffolds.contigstats
 ```

 Let’s look now at the resulting contig stats- try less `~/contig_stats/scaffolds.contigstats.summary.txt`.
 You’ll see something like this: